AEO and GEO Optimization Guide

 - include FAQ sections where it makes sense, ideally supported by schema

-Schema isn’t about trying to “game” AI systems.
-It’s about making your intent clearer and your products discoverable by AI.
-When you use structured data, you’re helping machines understand what kind of content they’re looking at and what role each section plays.
+Why it matters: Schema isn’t about “gaming” AI — it’s about making your intent clearer and your products discoverable by AI.
+Structured data helps machines understand what kind of content they’re looking at and what role each section plays.

 - Article or BlogPosting for editorial content